What Does a Ride Operator Do?

 • Obtain on-the-job training: Many theme parks and amusement parks provide ride operator training, including classroom and hands-on instruction.

-• Meet any necessary qualifications or certifications: Some states and municipalities require ride operators to have certain certifications or qualifications, such as a first aid or CPR certification.
+• Meet any necessary qualifications or certifications: Some states and municipalities require ride operators to have certain certifications or qualifications, such as first aid or CPR certification.

 • Pass a background check: Many theme parks require ride operators to pass a background check to ensure they have no prior criminal history.